 For each RUG category, the current RUG-IV methodology provides the same level of reimbursement for every day of a qualified Part A stay (assuming the resident's RUG category remains unchanged).
-To address the concern that resource need may be greater at the beginning of the stay and decline as the stay progresses, PDPM incorporates adjustments for certain rate components that result in higher rates at the beginning days of a stay and decline as the stay progresses.
+To address the concern that resource need may be greater at the beginning of the stay and decline as the stay progresses, CMS is proposing to incorporate adjustments for certain rate components that would result in higher rates at the beginning days of a stay and decline as the stay went forward.

-Data analysis suggests that PT, OT and NTA costs are greatest at the beginning of a stay.
-Because the decline differs for PT/OT and NTA costs, CMS developed two separate decreasing adjustment schedules that will be applied to the PT/OT component and the NTA component to reflect this.
-Analysis suggests that SLP costs do not vary as a SNF stay progresses and there is insufficient data to gauge these differences for the nursing component, meaning that only the PT/OT and NTA components are subject to this variable per-diem adjustment.
+Data analysis suggested that PT, OT and NTA costs are greatest at the beginning of a stay.
+Because the decline differs for PT/OT and NTA costs, CMS developed two separate decreasing adjustment schedules that could be applied to the PT/OT component and the NTA component to reflect this.
+Analysis suggests that SLP costs do not vary as a SNF stay progresses and there is insufficient data to gauge these differences for the nursing component, meaning that only the PT/OT and NTA components would be subject to this variable per-diem adjustment.

 Analysis suggests that PT and OT costs remain relatively high for the first 20 days of a stay and then decline by approximately 0.3 percent per day.
-Consequently, the PDPM methodology adjusts PT and OT component reimbursement so that after the initial 20 days they decline by two percent every seven days.
+CMS proposes to adjust PT and OT component reimbursement so that after the initial 20 days, they would decline by two percent every seven days.

 Research on NTA costs indicate that these costs are very high at the start of a SNF stay, drop quickly after the first three days, and then remain relatively stable throughout the remainder of the stay.
-To reflect this, CMS set the NTA component to 300 percent (i.e, three times the appropriate NTA component amount) for the first three days, then to 100 percent for the remainder of the stay.
-Figures 14 and 15 below show the adjustment factors that are used for PT/OT and NTA.
+To reflect this, CMS proposes to set the NTA component to 300 percent (i.e., three times the appropriate NTA component amount) for the first three days, then to 100 percent for the remainder of the stay.
+Figures 14 and 15 below show the adjustment schedules that CMS is considering for PT/OT and NTA.

 CMS also deliberated on how to address interrupted stays for purposes of resetting the variable per-day adjustment back to day one.
-To avoid creating an incentive for discharge and readmission, CMS decided that in cases where a resident is discharged but returns to the same SNF no later than 12 a.m. at the end of the third day, the resident will be assigned the same classification as prior to discharged and the stay would be considered a continuation of the previous stay for variable per-diem adjustment purposes.
-If the readmission occurs later than the three day window or if the resident is readmitted to a different SNF (no matter how long the interruption), the variable adjustments is reset to day one.
+To avoid creating an incentive for discharge and readmission, CMS proposes that in cases where a resident is discharged but returns to the same SNF no later than 12 a.m. at the end of the third day, the resident would be assigned the same classification as prior to discharged, and the stay would be considered a continuation of the previous stay for variable per-diem adjustment purposes.
+If the readmission occurs later than the three-day window or if the resident is readmitted to a different SNF (no matter how long the interruption), the variable adjustments is reset to day one.